by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 The body's metabolism produces acid - which is released into the capillaries and makes the blood slightly more acidic.
 The blood arrives in the arterioles with a pH of 7.4 (equivalent to [H+] = 40 nMol/L) and leaves the venules with an average pH of 7.36 (equivalent to [H+] = 44 nMol/L).

-The acids produced are: a) respiratory acids, in practice a single acid (CO2); and, b) all other acids, i.e., non respiratory, which are by definition metabolic.
+The acids produced are: respiratory acid (CO2); and all the non respiratory acids, by definition metabolic.
 The body's principle regulators of acid-base balance are the lungs and the kidneys which excrete the respiratory and metabolic acids respectively.

 Metabolic Acid.
 By contrast very little metabolic acid is produced - normally only about 0.1 moles (100 mEq) of acid per day.
 This production is eliminated by the kidney or metabolized by the liver and, appropriately, their capacity is less than that of the lungs.
 Metabolic acids include lactic, pyruvic, and the keto-acids of diabetic acidosis.

 Rapid Respiratory Compensation.
 The power of the lungs to excrete large quantities of carbon dioxide enables them to compensate rapidly.
-Unless the respiratory system is diseased or depressed, metabolic disturbances stimulate a prompt response, i.e., metabolic acidosis and metabolic alkalosis normally elicit prompt partial respiratory compensation.
+Unless the respiratory system is diseased or depressed, metabolic acidosis and metabolic alkalosis normally elicit prompt partial respiratory compensation.

 Alan W. Grogono